The basics 📝

 Where is Ponderosa?
 How do I get there?

-Ponderosa is spread out over a 3-hectare area (as part of the larger Genossenschaft community of Gut Stolzenhagen), in the village of Stolzenhagen.
+Ponderosa is spread out over a 3-hectare area (as part of the larger Genossenschaft community of Gut Stolzenhagen), in the village of Stolzenhagen, in rural eastern Germany.
 You might want to check our information about how to get here, or take a look at our contact page, or read more about us.